The Relational Origins of Rules in Online Communities: Background

 \subsection{Sociological Perspectives on Organizational Similarity}

-Research in organizational sociology plays two important roles in our study.
-First, it provides a set of arguments for why organizational rule sets might look similar---what \citet{charmaz_constructinggrounded_2015} calls a ``sensitizing theory,'' that might explain why so many different online communities share rules.
-Second, although we did not embark on our study with the expectation that these theories would figure heavily in our description of rule adoption and change, we found that they provide an excellent theoretical vocabulary for describing our empirical findings.
-We introduce key concepts from this literature here that we rely on in our Findings and Discussion.
+In contrast, sociological studies of organizations beyond online communities offer multiple explanations for why organizations adopt similar or identical rules for reasons that are not operational \citep{meyer_institutionalizedorganizations_1977,tolbert_institutionalsources_1983}.
+Although we did not embark on our study with the expectation that these theories would figure heavily in our description of rule adoption and change, we found that they provide an excellent theoretical vocabulary for describing our empirical findings.
+We introduce key concepts from this literature here that we rely on in our Findings (§\ref{sec:findings}) and Discussion (§\ref{sec:discussion}).

-The most important body of scholarship in organizational sociology we rely on is known as the \textit{new institutionalism}.
-It was first articulated by \citet{meyer_institutionalizedorganizations_1977} and \citet{dimaggio_ironcage_1983}.
-Confusingly, there are several scholarly traditions in economics, political science, and sociology referred to as ``institutionalism'' and even ``new institutionalism'' \citep{powell_newinstitutionalism_1991}.
-These traditions have distinct emphases and often define institutions differently.
-For example, the institutional design perspective described in §\ref{sec:governance} draws from \citet{north_institutionsinstitutional_1990}, \citet{ostrom_governingcommons_1990}, and others associated with what is sometimes called ``new institutional economics.''
-This approach defines institutions broadly as ``rules of the game'' and seeks to increase attention to the way written and unwritten rules shape and constrain the behavior of individuals and organizations.